joanseg/The-Positioning-Manual/chapters/11-Risk.md

 So to work out a client's risk profile, I have developed a survey that explores the following areas:

 1) **Your self-reported comfort with risk**.
 This is a useful "bullshit detector" when compared against more accurate indicators like behavior, so I'm always interested in seeing what kind of delta might exist between self-reported risk tolerance and measured risk tolerance.
-Note that my measurement is imperfect, but it's informative.
-TODO: data on this.
+Note that my measurement is imperfect, but it's informative. {TODO: data on this, probably an on/over/under metric}.

 2) **Your past behavior with financial risk-taking**.
 What we say and what we do are often quite different, and behavior is a more accurate signal of risk tolerance.
 There are other forms of risk-taking, like risking social status by doing something your social circle doesn't accept or understand.
 But those are not easy to quantify, so I've stuck with what is easier to quantify and represents real risk-taking for most folks: spending money now under conditions of uncertainty about how that money might deliver a return on investment in the future and whether it might deliver a return at all.

-3) **The length of your "runway"**, defined as how long your business could survive without landing any new clients starting today, measured in months.
+3) **The length of your "runway"**, defined as how long your business could survive without landing any new clients starting today or taking on new debt, measured in months.
 This is not the only way to measure risk capacity, but it's a pretty good one.
 There are other forms of financial resilience beyond a savings account, but again those are less easy to quantify than "months of burn in a savings account, line of credit, or both“.

 4) **Your response to prospect theory questions**.
 Wikipedia does a pretty good job of defining this for us: